bmeurant/technical-docs/software-architecture/system-design-fundamentals/index.md

 *   **Performance** is a measure of a system's efficiency for a single user or operation.
 It answers the question: "How fast is the system?"
 A system with a performance problem feels slow even with only one user.
 *   **Scalability** is the system's ability to handle a growing amount of load, for instance, by adding more resources.
 It answers the question: "How well does the system handle more users or more data?"
 A system with a scalability problem is fast for a single user but becomes slow under heavy load.

+Common mistakes that degrade system speed are known as [[performance-antipatterns]].

 ```mermaid
 graph TD
     subgraph "System for 1 User"